 How To Lose Weight (And Keep It Off)

 If you have ever experienced weight loss failure, first, I just want to say —I FEEL YOU.
-I fully understand wanting to feel good in your own skin and agree it’s a huge part of living the life you want.
+I fully understand wanting to feel good in your own skin and it’s a huge part of life.
 I’ve seen thousands of clients in the same frustrating spot saying, “I’ve tried everything!”
-I also get being sad.
-I understand being frustrated.
-I understand feeling like it’s never going to happen.
+I also understand being sad, frustrated, and the feeling of hopelessness.

 But I promise there is good news- YOU can do it.
-You’ve just been going about it the wrong way the whole time.
-And it’s probably a spoiler alert: you already knew that.
+You’ve just been going about it the wrong way this whole time.

 Below are two personal training clients who have not only achieved weight loss by losing 50+ pounds, but they have kept it off for more than a year, which on average only 14% of people will accomplish.
-I will highlight the things they do DIFFERENTLY than your friends and co-workers who are stuck in the same cycle of losing weight, gain weight, lose weight, gain weight, (wash, rinse, repeat).
+I will highlight the things they do DIFFERENTLY than your friends and co-workers who are stuck in the same cycle of losing weight, gain, lose, and gain weight again.

 Two Examples of Weight Loss and Their Success